-The first climb is Col de Latrape, which is 5.6 kilometres at 7.2%.
+The first climb is Col de Latrape, which is 5.6 kilometres at 7.3%.
 Around halfway, the riders stumble upon the steepest sector at 10.6%.
-The col was also part of the 2011 Tour de France, it was Sandy Casar who crested the top first.
+The pass was also in the 2011 Tour de France when Sandy Casar was first to crested.

-The next climb, Col d’Agnes, peaks 15 kilometres after the Col de Latrape.
-It’s a 10.2 kilometres drag at 8.1% with steepest sections of more than r 10% right at the base of the climb.
+When the riders hit the valley after a 5 kilometres drop it goes back up again.
+Col d’Agnes is a 10 kilometres drag at 8% with steepest sections of more than 10% right at the base of the climb.
 So that is quite some welcome.
-It takes 8 kilometres up the slopes for the mountain to flatten out a bit with one kilometre of ‘merely’ 4.9%.
-That’s a short relief though as the road goes on again in familiar fashion – steep.
+Kilometre 8 is easiest with an average slope of ‘merely’ 4.9%.
+That’s a short relief though as the road continues in familiar fashion – steep.

 The Col d’Agnes was in the 2011 Tour de France, too.
 At 1,570 metres altitude, Sylvain Chavanel took most KOM points.